dlab-berkeley/LLMs-Exploratory-Research/lessons/LLMs-exploratory-research.md

 Before developing a research question, let's get a summary of the paper we will be referencing throughout today's workshop.
 The paper by Gerber, Green, and Larimer (2008) is one of the most cited papers in the political science field.
 It asks whether social norms can increase voter turnout during elections and is based on a large-scale experiment conducted in the United States.

+### 🎬 **Demo 1a:** Summarizing a research paper

+I will upload the paper by Gerber, Green, and Larimer (2008) to Perplexity Pro and ask the LLM to summarize the paper for me.
+To ensure the most useful output, one possible model to follow is asking the LLM for the paper's: research question, argument, hypotheses, methods, and results.

 ### 🥊 Challenge 1a: Summarizing Papers

-Upload the paper by Gerber, Green, and Larimer (2008) to both ChatGPT and Perplexity Pro and compare the outputs from the two LLMs when you ask them to summarize the paper for you.
+Upload a paper from your field to both ChatGPT and Perplexity Pro and compare the outputs from the two LLMs when you ask them to summarize the paper for you.
 Which output has more detail and specificity?
 Which LLM gave you a faster output?
 If you wanted more specificity from either LLM, what could you change about your prompt?
+If you do not have a paper from your field, you can use the paper by Gerber, Green, and Larimer (2008).

 💡 **Tip**: The way you write your queries can determine the output from the LLM.
 Here are some resources from companies that have designed [LLMs](https://platform.openai.com/docs/guides/prompt-engineering) and LLM-based [chatbots](https://www.perplexity.ai/hub/faq/prompting-tips-and-examples-on-perplexity) on [prompt engineering](https://github.com/dair-ai/Prompt-Engineering-Guide), which has become a whole [industry](https://www.promptingguide.ai/) in itself.
-In the context of summarizing a paper, how do you get these models to give you the most relevant information?
-One possible model to follow is asking it for the paper's: research question, argument, hypotheses, methods, and results.
+In the context of summarizing a paper from your field, how do you get these models to give you the most relevant information?

 Now that you have a summary of the paper and know its main argument and findings, let's try to develop a research question.
 Here are some [best practices](https://libraries.indiana.edu/sites/default/files/Develop_a_Research_Question.pdf) for designing effective, precise, and complex research questions by Indiana University.
 As the guide highlights, one of the ways of developing a research question can be building upon existing reference sources.
 In your research process, this would involve reading multiple papers and finding what's called a "gap in the literature" that your research would fill.

+### 🎬 **Demo 1b:** Finding a gap/limitation from a paper

-On a smaller scale, let's look at how you might use an LLM to find such a gap using the Gerber, Green, and Larimer paper!
+On a smaller scale, let's first look at how you might use an LLM to find such a gap using the Gerber, Green, and Larimer paper!

 ### 🥊 Challenge 1b: Designing a Research Question with LLMs

-Using an LLM (you can choose between ChatGPT, Perplexity Pro, Claude.ai, and Phind), come up with a research question that addresses any gaps in the literature or limitations based on the findings in the Gerber, Green, and Larimer (2008) paper.
-For this, you will have to upload the paper onto one of the platforms before you enter your query.
+Using an LLM (you can choose between ChatGPT, Perplexity Pro, Claude.ai, and Phind), come up with a research question that addresses any gaps in the literature or limitations based on the findings in the paper that you chose for the previous challege.

 💡 **Tip**: When doing your research, you could summarize several individual papers like this by uploading them.
 You could then create a spreadsheet of all the papers you’ve read and then upload the spreadsheet to an LLM to give you a summary of the field, identify the gaps in the literature, and find a suitable research question!

-### 🎬 **Demo**: Running a search on Consensus
+### 🎬 **Demo 2**: Running a search on Consensus

 There are some LLMs, such as [Consensus](https://consensus.app/?home=true), that draw from research libraries and can be a starting point for finding papers and summarizing existing literature on your topic.
 Consensus combines its own LLM, that draws from academic papers hosted on Semantic Scholar, and GPT-4 that helps summarize findings to present links to papers on a topic.
 Let's see what happens when I run a query on a topic I am familiar with!